MontclairRobotics/FRC-Programming-Guide/src/Git/course/InstallingGit.md

 <hr>

 # **Installing Git CLI**
-Real alphas don't need continent things like applications.
+Real alphas don't need convenient things like applications.
+(Just kidding!)
-(just kidding)
 But seriously though, it is useful to know the commands and understand Git from the CLI perspective, but this setup could be a time waster long term, especially for a beginner.
 Any of the standard installation procedures will *automatically* install Git anyway.

 >Installing the GitHub GUI automatically installs Git, because Git is a dependency of GitHub.
 However, if you would like to install the CLI manually, below are the steps.